Contents

-This page is in group Technology (plus My XMOS pages) and is a blog note where I will try to lay out the reasons why I have ended up with some single-board microcontroller (not computers) and not some others.
+This note is in group Technology, (plus perhaps My Beep-BRRR pages and My XMOS pages) and is a blog note where I will try to lay out the reasons why I have ended up with some single-board microcontroller (not computers) and not some others.

 Disclaimer